What are the different compounds of wastewater

 The addition of coagulants can be done during primary settling, or once in the biological tank, or in an additional treatment structure located after the biological tank.

-However, it should not be forgotten that the level of sludge increases considerably due to the precipitation of phosphate salts.
-In order to limit the costs of sludge treatment and coagulants, most wastewater treatment plants combine biological and chemical processes for phosphorus removal.
+On the other hand, it should not be forgotten that the level of the sludge increases considerably due to the precipitation of phosphate salts.
+To limit the costs of mud treatment and coagulants, most wastewater treatment plants combine biological and chemical processes for phosphorus removal.